18F/acq-templates/purchase_order/purchase_order.md

 ## Collaboration Environment
 {{#if inspection_and_delivery.workspace}}

-<p>{agency.name} is currently using {{inspection_and_delivery.workspace}} as their primary collaborative workspace tool.
+{{agency.name}{ is currently using {{inspection_and_delivery.workspace}} as their primary collaborative workspace tool.
 The contractor is required to establish a collaborative workspace using either this tool or another that both the contractor and the CO can agree upon.

 {{/if}}

 {{inspection_and_delivery.deliveringDeliverables}}

-{{#if transitionActivities}
+{{#if transitionActivities}}

 ## Transition Activities

 {{inspection_and_delivery.TransitionActivities}}
 {{/if}}